crhistianramirez/new-oc-js-sdk-alpha/README.md

 - Works both on the **browser** and **node.js**
 - **UMD compatible** you can use it with any module loader
 - ESM module available for bundlers that support it.
-This enables tree shaking.
-Use only what you import.
+This enables tree shaking - use only what you import.
 - Built-in typescript support, no additional types package necessary
 - Full feature parity with API
 - Auto-generated [API reference](TODO:link-to-api-referencething)